-In January 2022, we entered into a focussed Affirming Discernment Process culminating in a congregational vote on April 3 that was overwhelmingly in favour of our local church becoming "fully affirming."
+In 2022, after a focussed Affirming Discernment Process, our congregation voted overwhelmingly in favour of our local church becoming "fully affirming."
 When we say "fully affirming" we mean that people of all gender identities, gender expressions, and sexual orientations are valued and welcomed into full participation in the life, discipleship and leadership of the church including baptism, communion and marriage.
 This may include roles in leadership, worship, children's ministry, or staff roles based on an individual's qualifications, gifting and spiritual maturity.

-We have much still to learn but we want all of our 2SLGBTQIA+ siblings in Christ to know that they are welcome and valued.
+We have much still to learn but we want all of our 2SLGBTQIA+ siblings in Christ to know-- YOU are welcome and valued.
 We need you and what you bring to our community!

 Check out some of our preaching, collaborations, & events...